Mohanad-eng/Bot_notifier/README.md

 if you want to delete the messages in a channel just write

 `!clearall`

+if you want to search using a word you can write in the welcome-channel

+and of you want to stop searching write

+`!stop`

+and if you want to resume

+`!resume`

  see the topics sent from the website to server